 - For the MS in Statistics, both the Mathematical Statistics and Applied Statistics exams are required (see Additional Information for the MS Statistics Exams at the end of this policy).

-- At each examination period, in the Fall or in the Spring, a student can take either one or two examinations.
+- At each examination period, in the Fall or in the Spring Terms, a student can take either one or two examinations.

 - A given subject area examination can be taken by a student at most two times.
-An examination canceled with less than 48 hours notice or not canceled at all still counts as one of the two allowed attempts.
+An examination cancelled with less than 48 hours notice or not cancelled at all still counts as one of the two allowed attempts.

 - For each examination, a student will receive a Pass, a Conditional Pass, or a No Pass (Fail).
 Students who receive a Conditional Pass in an examination will have four weeks from the notification date to work with the examination committee to remove the conditions needed to receive a Pass.